paintings

 1953The Cord to Alcheringa was the first of four major series inspired by Aboriginal ritual and legend.
 It was followed by The Chant for Kurdaitcha (1954), Love Magic (1954) and The Legend of the Black Swan (1956).

-All four series reflect an intuitive affinity with an Aboriginal view of the world that is incorporated within the artist's own perceptions and distinctive style.
+All four series reflect an affinity with an Aboriginal view of the world that is incorporated within Elizabeth Durack's own perceptions and distinctive style.

 The paintings stem partly from personal experience of ceremonies, from familiarity with ancient masterpieces on rock faces in ... -